 Slate published the publisher’s response to Bill Tonelli’s piece, and Tonelli responded to the publisher.

 Chip Fleischer, the publisher of Steerforth Press, sent the following letter in response to Slate’s Aug.
-7 cover story,“.”
+7 cover story,“The Lies of the Irishman.”
 Slate is running the letter as it was submitted, followed by a reply from the story’s author, Bill Tonelli.
 Slate stands by the story.

 To the editors: